Sophiat06/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-C more functions more nested loops task
+C more functions and more nested loops